Skip to navigation Skip to main content

 Contents

-Fetch network resources and cache them so you don’t bombard your API (or other resources).
-Do this at configurable intervals—not with every build!
-Once per minute, or once per hour, once per day, or however often you like!
+Fetch network resources and cache them locally to avoid bombarding your API (or other remote or rate-limited resources).
+Do this at configurable intervals (not with every build): once per minute, once per hour, once per day, or however often you like!

 This plugin can save any kind of asset—JSON, HTML, images, videos, etc.